regulation

 Epilepsy; behavioral indications explored

-Jazz Pharmaceuticals Follow-on indications in study
+Jazz Pharmaceuticals Additional indications under study

 Phase 3